We’re here to help you, your business and community prosper and grow.

 Making sure it’s really you

 When you call us to make a banking request, we have to make sure it’s really you and not someone else trying to access your accounts without you knowing.

 This is why we may ask you questions that only you should know and why it’s really important that you let us know if your personal details change like your address, phone number, email etc. so we have the most current information to assist us in keeping your account safe when identifying you.

-We have accounts with low or no fees to suit your needs.
+We have accounts that may suit your needs.
 You can see more about them here.

 Things I need to know